zer0master/ansible-jenkins-on-vm/README.md

 ## Prerequisites
 The following assumptions are in play:
 * Ubuntu 20 (currently virtual) on VMWare ESXi; EC2 will probably work as well, but is unverified
+* your controller's FQDN and signed certificate must correspond
 *  a separate host renews certs via LetsEncrypt

 Create a `vault` file in your checkout for the following secrets, and locate the password for it in a secure location; I chose `~/.ssh/.vp` since my laptop VM disallows any incoming connections.
 Content as follows: